 Latest News and Updates

 In partnership with the community, the City is developing historic district design guidelines that impact how you care for, remodel, or possibly expand your home.
 We welcome your participation in this process as we strive to protect the character of our historic districts and provide excellent customer service to those seeking permits for a historic property.
-To date, the Cultural Heritage Commission (CHC) has adopted design guidelines for 13 historic districts.
-Now, draft guidelines are now being developed for the Bluff Park and Bluff Heights historic districts.
+To date, the Cultural Heritage Commission CHC has adopted design guidelines for 16 historic districts.
+Now, adopted guidelines are now being developed for the Bluff Park and Bluff Heights historic districts.

 Historic Preservation Element now available